Green Beans and Containers

 Whether you use buckets, barrels, planters made from scrap wood, or decorative terracotta pots, make sure your containers have drainage holes in the bottom.
 Cover the holes with wire or plastic mesh to prevent the soil from leaking out the bottom.

-Soil Mix for Green Beans in Containers
+Soil Mix for Container Green Beans

 Grow your beans in a well-drained soil mix that is high in organic content.
 You can buy a potting mix or make your own from equal parts of compost, garden loam, and clean, coarse builder’s sand or perlite.